silviu-ai/CodeWithAI/_posts/2024-07-26-Prompt-Engineering-for-Developers.md

 On [CodeSignal](https://codesignal.com/) there is a [Prompt Engineering](https://learn.codesignal.com/course-paths/16) path, which is a collection of five courses.
 It takes you from beginner to intermediate to more advanced.
 These courses are behind a paywall.

 On [DataCamp](https://www.datacamp.com/) they do not have paths, they have tracks, and there are a few courses that will introduce you to Prompt Engineering.
 Their site is not as well organized as CodeSignal's; you need to search for 'prompt engineering'.
 However, most of their Prompt Engineering for developers courses are about how to create LLM applications, especially ChatGPT.
 One thing that DataCamp has is a DataLab where you can try some of the concepts or AI.
-Also behind a paywall.
+Also, behind a paywall.

 Another notable course is [Prompt Engineering for Web Devs - ChatGPT and Bard Tutorial](https://www.youtube.com/watch?v=ScKCy2udln8&t=3s) free to watch on YouTube, presented by [freeCodeCamp](https://freeCodeCamp.org).
 The presenter goes to build a React App starting from scratch and uses ChatGPT and Bard (renamed Gemini since) to go through all stages of development using a few different approaches.

 These are some of the courses that I watched and tried to learn from.
 I do not endorse any of them, especially not the paid ones.
 Feel free to explore, and for the paid ones, take advantage of their free offers.
 Happy Coding!

 ## PS ##
 The image was created by feeding the contents of the article to Microsoft Designer (DALL-E 3).
-As you can see, it does not have a soul and AI is really bad at spelling when doing art...
+As you can see, it does not have a soul and AI is terrible at spelling when doing art... 😃